CHH/bob/README.md

 Getting Started
 ---------------

+### Install

 First you need to download the [bob.phar][phar] file and place it somewhere.

+#### System-wide install

+To do a system-wide install, checkout either a zipball of Bob or clone the Bob Repository with:

+    $ git clone git://github.com/CHH/Bob.git

+Then `cd Bob` and run `php bin/bob.php install`.
+You can then run Bob via the `bob` executable.

+### Prepare your project

 You can output a usage message by running

 	$ php bob.phar --help

+First run in your projects root directory Bob with the `--init` flag.
+This creates an empty `bob_config.php` with one example task:

+    $ php bob.phar --init

+The `bob_config.php` is the file which Bob looks for tasks, when run on the project.
+It's important that you declare that this file belongs to the `Bob` namespace with `namespace Bob;`, otherwise the DSL functions are not available.

 ---

-**For Unix and Linux Users:** You can don't have to run the `bob.phar` with `php`.
-Just run `chmod a+x bob.phar`, then you can run it like
-this:

-	$ ./bob.phar --help

-Then you also can rename it to just `bob`:

-	$ mv bob.phar bob
-	$ ./bob --help
+**Hint:** It doesn't matter if you're in a sub-directory of your project, Bob _will_ find your `bob_config.php` by wandering up the directory tree.
 ---

-Then in your project's root, create a file named `bob_config.php`:

-    <?php
-	namespace Bob;

-This is the file which Bob looks for tasks, when run on the project.
-It's important that you declare that this file belongs to the `Bob` namespace with `namespace Bob;`, otherwise the DSL functions are not available.

 Now let's define our first task.
 This task will output "Hello World":